Load data from S3 storage

-Learn how to import/export data in Amazon S3 on AWS using the IMPORT and EXPORT commands.
+Learn how to import data from S3 storage using the IMPORT command.

-Loading data in CSV and FVB files in Amazon S3 buckets on AWS is supported in all current Exasol versions.
+Loading data in CSV/FBV files in Amazon S3 buckets on AWS is supported in all current Exasol versions.
 In Exasol 2025.1.0 and later you can also import Parquet files from S3 storage on AWS.

 Create a connection